PTCP/PTCP/README.md

 * run evaluating script:
     * run python calculate_apfd_all.py testmethod/dynamic state: calculating APFDc, the two parameters can be replaced, please refer to 7(a).
     * run python calculate_time_all.py : calculating FT/AT, the parameters are assigned in the script.

+* the results of parallel test prioritization are stored in the dir 'subjects/'
+    * TBD